qiskit-community/qiskit-metal/README_Gmsh_Elmer.md

 - ElmerFEM doesn't come as a python library and has different installation options on your operating system.
 - Please follow the official guide provided by Elmer Foundation CSC, [here](https://github.com/ElmerCSC/elmerfem#elmer-fem)

+**NOTE:** For Windows, please consider installing `ElmerFEM-gui-mpi-Windows-AMD64` and not `ElmerFEM-gui-nompi-Windows-AMD64` as it may not let ElmerGrid run on the input mesh from Gmsh.
+Refer [this issue](https://github.com/Qiskit/qiskit-metal/issues/933).

 **NOTE:** For MacOS, please consider building the software from source rather than using Homebrew on Mac, as the homebrew install isn't very consistent and may cause issues in the future.

 ### After you complete your installation